mixpanel/docs/pages/docs/users/cohorts.md

 This has a few implications.
 First, it means every time you run a query that uses the cohort, the cohort is freshly computed vs being a static snapshot of users.
 Second, it means that the set of users who are in the cohort are users that are in the cohort as of _right now_; it's _not_ a rolling window of users that have ever been in the cohort.

+### Cohorts and Time:
+A common question that customers want to answer is how certain user behaviour impact downstream behaviour.
+Should you use cohorts or funnels to answer the question of how many users watch a comedy video and then subscribe?
+Cohorts and filters will give you different answers.

+For example, consider this report: [https://mixpanel.com/s/4AuMRi](https://mixpanel.com/s/4AuMRi)

+For the cohort on Jan 1, I'm looking at the users who watched a comedy video in the last 30 days before Dec 25 and who then subscribed over the same period of time.
+However, for the funnel on Dec 25, I'm looking at the users who watched a comedy video on Dec 25, and who have then also subscribed anytime within the next 30 day period from Dec 25.
+This means that if a user subsequently subscribes on Jan 3, the funnel chart can change to take that conversion into account.
+In this case, if you care about the conversion window, i.e. the amount of time that a user has in order to count as a conversion, using funnels would give you a more accurate answer.

 ## Saving and Sharing Cohorts